VitorCBSB/HetrisV2/README.md

 ## File Organization

-At the top level, the directories are `app`, which contains the source code for the game, and `assets` which has the images, sounds and fonts the game uses.
+At the top level, the directories are `app`, which contains the source code for the game, and `assets`, which has the images, sounds and fonts the game uses.

 ### Code Architecture

-The `Types` module contain all relevant types used for the game.
+The `Types` module contains all relevant types used for the game.
 If you want to know what a specific type looks like, that's very likely the place to look.

 As for the actual code organization, as I mentioned before, I really like [Gloss's](https://hackage.haskell.org/package/gloss) API.
 So much so, in fact, that I made something similar to its `play` function and adapted it to be used with SDL2.
 It's called `mainLoop` (located in the `UtilsSDL` module).
 For those who are not familiar with that, it basically means that our `mainLoop` takes a bunch of arguments, the most important of which are: